glic3rinu/passlib/docs/lib/passlib.hash.sha512_crypt.rst

 and advancements such as variable rounds, and use of NIST-approved cryptographic primitives.
 SHA-256 / SHA-512 Crypt are currently the default password hash for many systems (notably Linux), and have no known weaknesses.
+SHA-512 Crypt is one of the three hashes Passlib :ref:`recommends <recommended-hashes>` for new applications.

 Usage
 =====